carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 superclasses of the record.

-The record name is stored as a pointer to an ``Init`` (see `Init`_), which is a class whose instances hold TableGen values (sometimes refered to as *initializers*).
+The record name is stored as a pointer to an ``Init`` (see `Init`_), which is a class whose instances hold TableGen values (sometimes referred to as *initializers*).
 The field names and values are stored in a vector of ``RecordVal`` instances (see `RecordVal`_), each of which contains both the field name and its value.
 The superclass vector contains a sequence of